mvrobert/algorithm/Algorithm.md

+## Palindrome Number
-## Given an integer x, return true if x is palindrome integer.
+Given an integer x, return true if x is palindrome integer.

 AlgorithmUtils.isPalindrome(14541);
 %